 Martha’s Chapel in Chatham County, North Carolina, was established in 1804.
 It has an historical marker from the North Carolina Society Colonial Dames XVII Century.
-(Photo by Ann Shaddock)
+(Photo from NC Society archives)

 Mrs. W. C Maxwell organized the Sir Walter Raleigh Chapter on January 30, 1951.
 This was the only chapter established during the first five years of the North Carolina Society.
 When elected State President in 1955, Mrs. W. C. Maxwell, appointed four organizing chapter presidents and each organized a new chapter.
 These chapters were: Sir Richard Grenville, Governor Philip Ludwell, Lord Granville, and Governor James Moore.